 top of page

-Zoom meetings getting hacked.
+Zoom meetings are getting hacked.
 Find out how to prevent your "Zoom trollers" on your video chat.

-We saw a big jump from our residential and business clients' demand on video chatting platforms since the coronavirus pandemic started.
-These "Zoom trollers" occurring to the Zoom application, which has grant the hackers to connect into any Zoom conference without acknowledgment and interfere with the meeting.
-Keep in mind this is happening worldwide to anyone using the teleconferencing platform.
+Since the coronavirus pandemic started, we saw a big jump in our residential and business clients' demand for video chatting platforms.
+These "Zoom trollers" have been able to access the Zoom application, which has granted the hackers the ability to connect to any Zoom conference without acknowledgment and interfere with the meeting.
+Keep in mind that this is happening worldwide to anyone using the teleconferencing platform.

-Zoom trollers are incidents to be trolling onto a group teleconferencing meeting unwelcome.
-Hackers reach access to a Zoom meeting and attempt to breach the video chat and unsettle participants by yelling profanity or racial slurs or putting unpleasant or repugnant images in their video feed.
+Zoom trollers are unwelcome incidents of trolling into a group teleconferencing meeting.
+Hackers gain access to a Zoom meeting and attempt to breach the video chat, unsettle participants by yelling profanity or racial slurs or posting unpleasant or repugnant images in their video feed.

-How are hackers joining Zoom meetings, when they aren't supposed to be in?
+How are hackers joining Zoom meetings when they aren't supposed to be there?

-Hackers are joining uninvited to group video chat meetings by the "individual end-user" incompetent cybersecurity measures and they're immature command of Zoom's privacy settings.
+Hackers are joining uninvited group video chat meetings by the "individual end-user" incompetent cybersecurity measures and their immature command of Zoom's privacy settings.
 In other words, hackers can connect if a Zoom meeting is set to the public.
-This can be filtered through by anyone with the correct Zoom meeting link.
+This can be filtered through anyone using the correct Zoom meeting link.
 Our cybersecurity partners agreed with our feedback that the only way something like this can occur is by searching for the countless open Zoom meeting addresses provided freely online, simply by searching "zoom.us" from any social media and forum sites like Instagram, Facebook, and Reddit.

-How can you prevent the "Zoom trollers" happening to your video chat meetings?
+How can you prevent the "Zoom trollers" from happening to your video chat meetings?

-Here a guide created by Zoom.us - keeping your Zoom meetings safe.
+Here is a guide created by Zoom.us - to keep your Zoom meetings safe.

-Recommend Zoom Users should not share meetings links publicly:
+Recommend Zoom Users should not share meeting links publicly:

-1) Sharing Zoom meeting links is not to share it within a Facebook group or advertise it online on any other social media platform.
+1) Sharing Zoom meeting links is not to be shared within a Facebook group or advertised online on any other social media platform.

 2) Distribute information via a more private method, such as email.

-3) Set your meetings to "private", which Zoom now sets all new meetings to "private" by default, requiring only invites with password gain access.
+3) Set your meetings to "private."
+Zoom now sets all new meetings to "private" by default, requiring only invites with a password to gain access.

 5) Restrict video sharing.
-Zoom has made the change, that only the host can change Zoom's screen-sharing setting.
+Zoom has changed its screen-sharing setting so that only the host can change it.

 ------------------------------------------------------------------------

-Looking for alternative options for video conferencing for your online meetings?
+Are you looking for alternative video conferencing options for your online meetings?

 Contact Simple Solution Tech (786) 233-2002